tdnguyen0403/confluence-jira-task-sync/README.md

 # Jira Confluence Automator

 This Python-based tool automates the creation of Jira issues from tasks on a Confluence page and its sub-pages, linking the new Jira issue back to the Confluence page.
-It also includes a function to sync project structure from Jira to Confluence.
+It includes a function to sync project structure from Jira to Confluence.
 It also includes an administrative function to generate a tree of Confluence pages from Jira issues, which is useful for creating test data.

 ## Main Features